UtrechtRiversEstuaries/course_GEO4-4436/course/general/about.md

 -   The answers to questions should be written as comments starting with ```#``` in the script files or (if specified) in a separate Word document.

--   Please note that the Exercises required to hand in are all specified at the end of each chapter.
+-   Please note that the exercises you are required to hand in are all specified at the end of each chapter.
 Do not hand in other exercises in the manual.

--   The evaluation of the codes will be based on three main criteria:
+-   The evaluation of the code you hand in will be based on three main criteria:

 	1. Does the program run?

 	2. Does the program do the right thing?

-	3. Can we read/understand the code easily? (i.e. is it commented enough?)
+	3. Can we read/understand the code easily? (i.e. is it commented properly?)

 -   If you have issues with debugging, please first consult the debugging manual on Blackboard.